Azfar-Sphere/CS50P-Final-Project/README.md

 delete_habit_gui(): Creates a GUI for deleting a habit.

 delete_habit(): Handles habit deletion by prompting for confirmation, fetching habit details, and updating the CSV file.

+### Testing:

+Some functions in the codebase include an optional argument named test.
+This feature enables the passing of custom arguments to functions directly from the file test_project.py.
+Typically, functions interact with variables obtained from GUI elements.
+However, **test serves as a backdoor for testing functions independently of the GUI.
+This capability eliminates the necessity of fetching values from entry boxes or list boxes during testing, streamlining the testing process.

+The test_project.py file initiates by creating a fixture, a habit object, utilized in subsequent tests.
+It comprehensively tests instance functions within the Habit class and other relevant functions.